-Apprenticeship Levy Consultation Service
+Apprenticeship Levy Support Service

 Businesses with an annual pay bill of £3 million or more pay the Apprenticeship Levy.
 But how do you ensure you can recoup all the money you pay each year into the Apprenticeship Levy?